compiled by Heather Morris

 Living History Camp

-June 21-25, for rising 3rd and 4th graders.
-July 5-9, for rising 5th and 6th graders.
-Living History Camp uses fun, hands-on experiences to teach children about rural life in the 1800s, including old-fashioned games, craft projects and historic skills.
+June 27-July 1, for rising 3rd and 4th graders; July 11-15, for rising 5th and 6th graders.
+Uses fun, hands-on experiences to teach children about rural life in the 1800s, including old-fashioned games, craft projects and historic skills.

-July 12-16, for rising 4th, 5th and 6th graders.
-Farm Camp lets children experience living off the land as farmers for a week — caring for animals, gardening, cooking and more.
+July 18-22, for rising 4th, 5th and 6th graders.
+Lets children experience living off the land as farmers for a week — caring for animals, gardening, cooking and more.

-(a weekend grief camp for children ages 7-15 who have lost a loved one).
-June 4, 5, and 6; held annually the first weekend in June.
+A weekend grief camp for children ages 7-15 who have lost a loved one).
+June 3-5; held annually the first weekend in June.
 Overnight camp, arrive Friday evening and leave Sunday afternoon.
-Hashawha Environmental Center, 300 John Owings Road Westminster.
-Camp T.R. is for children ages 7-15 who are grieving the loss of a loved one.
-First-come, first-served basis.
+Availability is on a first-come, first-served basis.
 Camp T.R. offers outdoor adventurous activities throughout the weekend, including swimming, hiking, and canoeing.
 The camp has grief-related activities such as making memory books, a grief play, and a butterfly release.
 Each child is paired with a volunteer throughout the weekend.
 Meals are provided throughout the weekend.
 Camp T.R. is free.
-Registration is required to attend Camp T.R.; Applications are due May 10.
-Jessica Roschen, M.S., Bereavement Counselor at Carroll Hospice, 292 Stoner Avenue, Westminster.
-410-871-7656; firstname.lastname@example.org; www.carrollhospice.org
+Registration is required; Applications are due May 10.
+Information: Hashawha Environmental Center, 300 John Owings Rd., Westminster, Jessica Roschen, M.S., Bereavement Counselor at Carroll Hospice, 410-871-7656, firstname.lastname@example.org

 CARROLL INDOOR SUMMER SPORTS CAMP